grafana/grafana/docs/sources/panels-visualizations/visualizations/heatmap/index.md

 # Heatmap

-The Heatmap panel visualization allows you to view histograms over time.
+Heatmaps allow you to view histograms over time.
 For more information about histograms, refer to [Introduction to histograms and heatmaps]({{< relref "../../../fundamentals/intro-histograms/" >}}).

 ![](/static/img/docs/v43/heatmap_panel_cover.jpg)